josephlou5/alicechess/Documentation.md

   Returns the `PromoteType` at index `i` (in the order above).

-## Others

-### `MovesCalculator`

-This is a helper class to calculate the possible moves for a given board state.
-There was a lot of code involved (such as checking for special cases like castling and en passant), including additional helper methods, so it was cleaner to bring it out to another class instead of including all of it in the `GameState` constructor.
-However, this means that only a `MovesCalculator` needs to know the possible ways a piece can move, and individual [`Piece`][] objects are simply given their possible moves.

 ### `EndGameState`

 Enum for the possible states for the end of the game.